mantengunr/Disaster-Response-Pipeline---Data-Science-Project/README.md

 # Disaster Response Pipeline - Data Science Project

-This project looks at analyzing disaster data from Appen(formerly Figure 8) to build a model for an API that classifies disaster messages.
+## Project Description
+This project focuses on utilizing an Extract, Transform, and Load (ETL) pipeline to process pre-labeled tweets and text messages related to real-life disasters from Appen (formerly Figure 8).
+The goal is to develop a supervised machine learning model using Natural Language Processing (NLP) techniques to classify these disaster messages.
+This classification will help disaster response teams to efficiently filter and prioritize relevant messages, ensuring timely responses from various emergency units.

+## Repository (Folders and Files)
 The repository is comprised of data, models, and app folders.

     - The data folder has raw data (disaster_massegaes.csv and disaster_categories.csv), data wrangling and database creating python script (process_data.py) and the procsses data database (DisasterResponse.db).